mpaarating/gitlab-mcp/README.md

 - Check JSON syntax in config file
 - Restart Cursor/Claude Desktop after config changes
 - Check logs: Cursor logs in `~/.cursor/logs`, Claude logs in `~/Library/Logs/Claude`

+### "Tools not found" or "What tools are available?"

+**Cause**: AI agent can't discover the `gitlab_get_mr_comments` tool

+**Solution**:

+1. **Verify server is connected**:
+   - Check MCP server status in your IDE (usually in settings/extensions)
+   - Look for "gitlab-mr-comments" in the connected servers list
+   - If not connected, see "Server not showing up" above

+2. **The tool name is**: `gitlab_get_mr_comments`
+   - You can tell your agent: "Use the gitlab_get_mr_comments tool to fetch comments from MR !530 in project zapier/team-sprout/templates"

+3. **Check server logs**:
+   - Look for "GitLab MR Comments tool registered successfully" message
+   - If missing, the server may not have started properly

+4. **Restart both IDE and try again**:
+   - Sometimes tool discovery needs a fresh connection

 ## Development